auth0/docs/articles/api-auth/tutorials/mobile-login-flow/request-tokens.md

 ## Request tokens when adding login to your app

 When adding login to your app, you'll want to make sure you obtain an ID Token.
+You can use an Access Token to call the [Auth0 Authentication API's `/userinfo` endpoint](/api/authentication#get-user-info).

 An example POST to Token URL: